XTE J1814-338 as a strange star admixed with bosonic dark matter

 observations of XTE J1814-338 (Fig.\ \ref{rmDASS}(c)).
 For another example, for the case of $m_{\chi}=200$ MeV, the BDM-admixed SSs with $f_{D}= 74.9\%-83.8\%$ can explain the observations of XTE J1814-338 (Fig.\ \ref{rmDASS}(d)).
 Note that to fulfill the observations of XTE J1814-338, the BDM mass fraction should be as high as $f_D \sim 70\%$.
 In contrast, low values of $f_D$ (less than $\sim 30\%$, even pure SS with $f_D=0$) could satisfy all the other observations shown in Fig.\ \ref{rmDASS}.
 This distinguishes XTE J1814–338 as a uniquely high-$f_D$ object among observed compact stars, whereas others are consistent with low-$f_D$ or pure SS configurations.

 The parameters of the five stellar models marked by black dots in panels (b), (c), and (d) are shown in Table \ref{tab:models}.
-We find that stellar model "A" has a compact halo, and the other four stellar models ("B", "C", "D", and "E") have an intermediate halo \cite{Shawqi2024}.
+We find that stellar model "A" has a compact halo, and the other four stellar models ("B", "C", "D", and "E") have an intermediate halo \cite{Shawqi2024}, where a ``DM halo'' denotes configurations with an extended DM distribution surrounding the SQM core.
 Different from Ref. \cite{Shawqi2024} with a small DM fraction ($f_{D}=5\%$), $f_{D}$ is large for all the stellar models in Table \ref{tab:models}.
-As a result, one cannot use the value of $M_c/M_D$ alone to distinguish the type of halos (compact, intermediate, or diffuse).
+As a result, one cannot use the value of $M_c/M_D$ ($M_c$ is the BDM mass located outside $R_Q$, where $R_Q$ denotes the radius of the SQM component, i.e. the visible surface) alone to distinguish the type of halos (compact, intermediate, or diffuse).
 In Ref. \cite{Shawqi2024}, the authors demonstrated that for the scenario of the diffuse halos, the mass measurement of XTE J1814-338 (which is determined through X-ray pulse-profile modeling \citep{Kini2024}) corresponds to $M(R_Q)$ (the enclosed gravitational mass at $R_Q$), while for the scenarios of the compact halos and the intermediate halos, the mass measurement of XTE J1814-338 will be very close to the total mass of the star ($M$).
 Therefore, it is more reasonable to choose $M$ as the longitudinal axis in Fig.\ \ref{rmDASS} rather than $M(R_Q)$.
 As for the radius, since photons are emitted from the surface of the SQM, the visible radius inferred from X-ray pulse-profile modeling corresponds to $R_Q$, the radius of the baryonic component.
 We therefore treat $R_Q$ as the observable radius throughout this work, in contrast to the total gravitational radius $R_D$ of the full DM halo.

 Our work leads to the conclusion that for $\alpha_{S}=0.6$, $B^{1/4}=135$ MeV, and $\lambda=\pi$, the observations of XTE J1814-338 constrain the boson mass of the BDM to $m_{\chi}\leq 354$ MeV.
 Since $\epsilon_{0}= m_{\chi}^{4}/(4\lambda$) is the only parameter which the EOS of BDM depends on, the constraint to $m_{\chi}$ turns out to be $m_{\chi}\leq 354 (\lambda /\pi)^{1/4}$ MeV.
 This constraint could be reframed in terms of the compactness $\mathcal{C}_{\rm obs} = M/R_Q$ inferred from observation.
 Specifically, XTE~J1814--338 exhibits a compactness of $\mathcal{C}_{\rm obs} \approx 1.21\,M_\odot / 7.0\,\text{km} \approx 0.173\,M_\odot/\text{km}$.
 We analyze the models in Table~\ref{tab:models} and interpolate their corresponding compactness values as a function of the BDM EOS parameter $\epsilon_0$.
 By extrapolating this relation, one finds that only models with $\epsilon_0 \lesssim 7.1 \times 10^8\,\text{MeV}^4$ can satisfy the compactness constraint.
 This yields a general upper bound,